A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Fast Ion Solution

 \subsection{Temporal Evolution of the Fast Ion Distribution}

-Incorporating the input transform, and training over a spatial range $x \in \left( 0, 1\right)$ [see the third row of Table \ref{tab:Params} for further details of the model], the loss history for time dependent models of the deuterium and tritium distributions are shown in Fig. \ref{fig:TE0}.
-The test loss drops by roughly five orders of magnitude, with the tritium case achieving a slightly lower saturated loss, indicating the VFP PINN has been able to obtain an accurate solution.
-The pitch-angle averaged tritium distribution is shown at different spatial locations in Fig. \ref{fig:TE1} for several different time slices.
+Incorporating the input transform [see the third row of Table \ref{tab:Params} for further details of the model], the loss history for time dependent models of the deuterium and tritium distributions are shown in Fig. \ref{fig:TE0}.
+The test loss drops by over six orders of magnitude indicating the VFP PINN was able to successfully train.
+Time slices of the pitch-angle averaged tritium distribution are shown at different spatial locations in Fig. \ref{fig:TE1}.
 Here, Fig. \ref{fig:TE1}(a) indicates five time slices at $x=0$, where it is evident that while the low energy bulk plasma remains approximately Maxwellian, the hot tail becomes significantly depleted by $t=1$.
 Considering the transition region [$x=0.5$, Fig. \ref{fig:TE1}(b)], the fast ions lost from the hot spot lead to an increase in the number of fast ions in the neighboring region.
 After this fast ion tail forms, it slowly decreases as the fast ion tail in the hot spot decreases.
 Turning to a spatial location deeper into the cold region [$x=0.6$, Fig. \ref{fig:TE1}(c)], the time evolution is similar to the $x=0.5$ location, though the fast ions have slowed down substantially by the time they reach this spatial location.
 Fig. \ref{fig:TE1}(d), shows a comparison of the fast ion distribution at the three spatial locations at $t=1$.
 From this comparison it is clear that the magnitude of the fast ion tail decreases as $x$ is increased, though the slope of the fast ion distribution with respect to energy is similar at each spatial location.